subins2000/100-days-of-code/README.md

 **Thoughts**: reading a book is tiring but brain.fm make's it less tiring.
 I should do this more often

 **Name** : Jithin

+### Day 1: June 17, 2018

+**Today's Progress**: Made Token Authorization work

+**Thoughts**: Watching the world cup matches these days.
+And spending less time on code.
+But my small app's progressing.
+Successfully saved auth token in client side.
+Now next step is to make the home page for the user.

+**Name** : Subin